themindfulcoder/homebase/content/post/learning-python-part-2.md

 sentence = "You shouldn't have shouted \"Hooray!\" so soon."
 ```

 The triple quote method allows for multiple line strings.
-It is preferred that the string starts immediately after the opening quotes and the closing quotes are on their own line.
-Whitespace is honored in the multiple line quote, so pay attention to any spacing you might use.
+It is preferred that
+the string starts immediately after the opening quotes and the closing quotes
+are on their own line.
+Whitespace is honored in multiple line quote, so pay
+attention to any spacing you might use.

 ``` python
 multiple_line = """Hello,